kleinsasser/iris-api/README.md

 ## How to run the API
 ### 1. Set up a local server running the API
 a.
 Clone the iris-api repository to your computer

 b.
 Navigate to the repo in a terminal

 c.
 Run the api/iris_api.py file in a terminal (python3 api/iris_api.py)

 ### 2. Call the API
-The API can be accessed in two ways:
+The API can be accessed in two ways (from a seperate terminal):
 #### 1. Using an HTTP POST request to http://0.0.0.0/80 (painful)
 The request should contain a JSON object in the following format, ensuring your mime-type is 'application/json'
 <pre><code>